In home of Walmart headquarters, voters to weigh alcohol sales

-LITTLE ROCK, Arkansas (Reuters) - A campaign backed by two Walmart heirs seeking to allow retail alcohol sales in the Arkansas county that is home to the company’s headquarters has gathered enough signatures to put the question before voters on November 6, officials said on Monday.
+LITTLE ROCK, Ark., July 23 (Reuters) - A campaign backed by two Walmart heirs seeking to allow retail alcohol sales in the Arkansas county that is home to the company’s headquarters has gathered enough signatures to put the question before voters on Nov.
+6, officials said on Monday.

 Benton County Clerk Tena O‘Brien said on Monday that her office had accepted 41,460 valid signatures - 300 more than needed to secure a spot on the ballot.
 The campaign had submitted 54,150 signatures in total.